How to select the best books for babies: 0-7 Months

 Research shows that babies exhibit racial preference by six months of age.
 Reading diverse and inclusive books that depict people (instead of animals!) can positively impact babies’ sense of self and increase their acceptance of those who don’t look like them.
 Baby’s First Words, written by Stella Blackstone and illustrated by Christiane Engel, does this well, by depicting a day in the life of a family that happens to be a multi-racial family with two dads.

-Be sure to check back on the RIF blog next week to learn more about the best books for babies ages 7-12 months.
+Be sure to check out the companion blog to learn about best books for babies ages 7-12 months.

 Stefanie Paige Wieder